 In the past, mistreatment of referees by coaches and spectators in particular, has made retention of good referees difficult.
 The best referees tend to be those with the most experience.
 Thus, it is necessary that LCSA referees receive the respect they are due.
 No comment or complaint regarding officiating should be addressed to the referee.
 Such comments or complaints should be addressed to the Director of Referees.
 LCSA officials, who are certified referees or referee instructors, will be responsible for additional training.
 In addition, LCSA officials are constantly out at the fields monitoring and evaluating our referees.

 LCSA provides certified assistant referees in older age groups based on availability.
-Where certified assistant referees are not available, LCSA uses club, or volunteer, assistant referees who have responsibility for noting only in and out of touch and direction.
+Where certified assistant referees are not available, LCSA uses club, or volunteer, assistant referees who have responsibility for noting only in and out of touch.

 LCSA Referee Pay Scale